djangocon/2023.djangocon.us/_posts/2023-09-05-final-hotel-call.md

 We also have [two days of sprints](https://2023.djangocon.us/sprints/).
 If you've wanted to be more involved in the Django ecosystem, you'll want to stay for these.
 You can learn how to make a code contribution to Django or get started with a third party package.
 Side note, when you make a commit to Django, everyone applauds and celebrates.
-It's the most encouraging way to write open source software.
+It's the most encouraging way to contribute to open source software.

 Beyond the technical stuff, game night is back!
 We'll also be having a trivia contest and early morning virtual